Azizultra32/aiwebdash-macair1/README.md

 ### Codex environment setup

 Codex disables network access after the setup phase.
-Create a `.codex/setup.sh` script so dependencies are installed while the network is still available:
+The `.codex/setup.sh` script installs dependencies and fetches open pull requests while the network is still available.
+It first checks for an `origin` remote and falls back to the `REPO_URL` environment variable if one isn't configured.

 ```bash
 #!/usr/bin/env bash